zeroasiccorp/switchboard/README.md

 Under the hood, communication happens through shared-memory queues, where an SB output port is driving packets into the queue, and an SB input port is reading from that queue.
 This standardization is what allows any two kinds of models to talk to each other.
 A shared-memory SPSC queue is an appealing common interface because it is one of the fastest interprocess communication techniques, with latencies on the order of hundreds of nanoseconds; no system calls are required to transmit and receive data.
 At the same time, this type of queue is straightforward to implement for FPGA platforms, with queue read and write operations only requiring a handful of memory transactions.

+Switchboard also has mixed-signal features that make it easy to incorporate SPICE subcircuits into a system emulation; see the [xyce example](examples/xyce).

 ## Installation